 I drew the curtains tight and warned my children: Do not peek in the sunroom!
 The big reveal would occur very soon.
 My four children whispered to one another and giggled in anticipation.
-Moments earlier, I added red and pink surprises to the table setting.
+Moments earlier, I set the table with Valentine’s plates, cups, and a tablecloth.
 Individualized place cards stood proudly on each plate.
 After putting the finishing touches on dinner, the time had finally arrived.

 My kids entered our sunroom eagerly.
-Their eyes lit up when they walked beyond the curtains and spotted the decorated table.
+Their eyes lit up when they gazed at the decorated table.
 Heart confetti and touches of pink and red dinnerware marked the special occasion.
 Excitement filled their little bodies as my children spotted the cards bearing their names, marking the spot where they would sit.
-They smiled ear-to-ear as they read the heart-felt words penned by my husband and me.
+They smiled ear-to-ear as they read the heart-felt words penned by me and my husband.

 As we ate the special meal I prepared, my kids bubbled over with joy.
-We laughed, conversed, and enjoyed one another’s company.
+We exchanged laughter and great conversation.
+We enjoyed each other’s company.
 Our hearts were full.

 It’s fun to think outside the box and discover ways to make our children feel cherished.

 With Valentine’s Day just around the corner, I encourage you to add little touches to your family’s day to show how much they mean to you.
-Of course this doesn’t have to happen on Valentine’s only.
+Of course, this doesn’t have to happen on Valentine’s Day only.
 But since this love-induced holiday is approaching, let me share how easy it is to make this day exceptional.
-Here are 5 simple ways to create a remarkable evening in as you share Valentine’s dinner your family.
+Here are 5 simple ways to create a remarkable “evening in” as you share Valentine’s dinner your family.

 5 Simple Ways to Create a Special Valentine’s Dinner for Your Family

 #1 – Set Your Table with Valentine’s Decor